Dealing with changing relationships

 Watch this video.
 Think of recent or big changes in your life or someone else's.
 Which were positive and which were more challenging?
 How did you deal with them?
 What would you do differently having watched the video?

 Managing different types of change

-Some of the things that change in your life will be the result of your own choices, like a new job or getting married.
+Some things that change in your life will be down to your own choices, like a new job or getting married.
 Others you may not have control of.
-Sometimes those can make you feel sad, stressed or lonely
+Sometimes those can make you feel sad, stressed or lonely.

-- Write down the most significant changes you have experienced in your life
+- Write down the most significant changes in your life

 - Next to each, write or draw how they made you feel.